codacy/codacy-checkstyle/src/main/resources/docs/description/ArrayTrailingComma.md

 ```

-The check demands a comma at the end if neither left nor right curly
+By default, the check demands a comma at the end if neither left nor
-braces are on the same line as the last element of the array.
+right curly braces are on the same line as the last element of the
+array.

 ```
 return new int[] { 0 };